yannickcr/eslint-plugin-react/docs/rules/no-children-prop.md

 ### `allowFunctions`

-When `true`, passing a function in the children prop is preferred.
+When `true`, and passing a function as `children`, it must be in prop position and not child position.

 The following patterns are considered warnings: